-Negative cash flow means a business scenario when the firm spends more cash than it generates.
-This is a very common situation for firms in their growth phase as they need to spend money to fuel growth, acquire customers or may be set up distribution channels.
+In simple words, it means a business scenario when the firm spends more cash than it generates.
+It is a prevalent situation for firms in their growth phase as they need to spend money to fuel growth, acquire customers, or set up distribution channels.
 In simple terms, it’s a game of numbers where the incoming cash is less than the outgoing money.
-In such a situation the deficit should be supported by equity infusion or debt funding or both.
+In such a situation, the deficit should be supported by equity infusion, debt funding, or both.

-The concept of negative cash flow is not new but very much implicit in the calculations of cash flow.
+This concept is not new but very much implicit in the cash flow calculations.
 The simplest equation to understand this concept mathematically is understanding the negative cash flow calculation from core business activities.

 Cash Flow = Cash Inflows – Cash Outflows

-If this number is negative, it denotes a deficit and is termed as negative cash flow.
+If this number is negative, it denotes a deficit and is termed negative cash flow.

 Basic Calculation (with Example)